-You don't always have to ask Siri to control music playback - you can simply tap the top of the HomePod instead.
+You don't always have to ask Siri to control music playback – you can simply tap the top of the HomePod or HomePod Mini instead.
 Tap the top once to pause, tap again to play, and tap twice to skip to the next track.

 Don't like the animated waveform that comes on when Siri listens and responds?
-You can turn it off in the Details page, too.
+You can turn it off here, too.

 One of the biggest omissions from HomePod is that it won't play BBC radio stations if you ask it to.
 It can only play Beats 1 radio.
 For all other radio stations, you'll have to stream via AirPlay instead.
 As long as your phone is on the same wi-fi as the HomePod, fire up the BBC iPlayer Radio app (other radio apps are available), pick and play a station, tap the AirPlay icon and select HomePod from the pop-up menu.

 You can use the HomePod as a TV speaker – but only if you have an Apple TV already.
 It's not the perfect TV audio solution (not least because there'll be an element of lag since you're using AirPlay to stream audio, and we'd ideally like two HomePods for a stereo set up), but it's bound to be an upgrade from your TV's own speakers.
 To do this, go to your Apple TV's Audio Output settings, and select your HomePod.